ronanlevesque/algolia-test-2/README.md

 # Algolia-test-2

 This test is my attempt at **integrating a react-instantsearch inside a custom app**.
 The goal of this was to discover how react-instantsearch works under the hood, as well as showing how I tend to structure my folders and files with maintainability in mind.
 I've added only the most essential widgets, as well as building three different themes.
-All of them are **fully responsive** and will work from small iPhone resolution to big desktop screens.
+All of them are **fully responsive** and will work from small iPhone resolution up to big desktop screens.

 On a side note, I have to say I'm very impressed at how easy it is to integrate and customize react-instantsearch onto an existing app.
 The only problem I ran into wasn't a big one: it seems I didn't have the possibility to customize the DOM provided by the widgets (eg. have `ais-Hits__root` as a `ul` instead of a `div`).